 - Beat together eggs, cake mix, and ½ cup of melted butter, using an electric mixer, until the mixture is smooth.

-- Press mixture into the bottom of prepared baking pan (I use my hands).
+- Press mixture into the bottom of a prepared baking pan (I use my hands).
 Nestle a few Oreos to brownie mixture and bake in preheated oven for 13 minutes.

 Crushed Oreo Layer:

-- Meanwhile, crush one package of Oreo's in a food processor or with a rolling pin in a 1 gallon ziplock, .
+- Meanwhile, crush one package of Oreo's in a food processor or with a rolling pin in a 1-gallon ziplock.
 Mix the crushed Oreo's with 1/2 cup melted butter until combined.
 Sprinkle mixture evenly over the baked brownies and gently press down.

 - Add milk chocolate chips to a mixing bowl.
 In a small saucepan, bring the heavy cream to a simmer.
 Pour heated cream over chocolate chips.
 Allow mixture to sit for 5 minutes.
 Whisk mixture until completely smooth.
 Pour ganache evenly over Oreo layer and sprinkle top with mini chocolate chips.
 Cool brownies to room temperature.
-Cover and refridgerate until cold and set.
+Cover and refrigerate until cold and set.
 I prefer them cooled overnight.
 Cut and serve!